 We believe that a diverse student body enhances the educational atmosphere within the Department of Urban and Regional Planning.
-A classroom of students with assorted backgrounds, options, and experience can represent on a small scale the kinds of political and cultural complexities that professional planners encounter in their jobs.
-As a result, our department accepts applicants with a wide range of undergraduate majors and work experiences.
+A classroom of students – whether in-person or online – with assorted perspectives, experience, and upbringings can represent, on a small scale, the kinds of political and cultural complexities that professional planners encounter in their jobs.
+As a result, our department accepts applicants with a wide range of academic backgrounds and professional experiences.